The Martian Chronicles: Continued popularity of The Martian Chronicles

 On November 28, 1964, the NASA spacecraft Mariner 4 flew by Mars and took the first close-up pictures of the Martian surface that were far different than those described by Ray Bradbury.
 In spite of direct visual and scientific information since then that indicates that Mars is nothing like Bradbury's descriptions in The Martian Chronicles, the novel remains a popular work of "classic short stories", "science fiction", and "classic fiction anthologies and collections" as indicated by the Amazon book store best seller lists.
 In an introduction to a 2015 edition of the work, Canadian astronaut and former International Space Station commander Chris Hadfield speculated on the continuing popularity of the work, attributing it to beautiful descriptions of the Martian landscape, its ability to "challenge and inspire" the reader to reflect on humanity's history of related follies and failures, and the popular idea that someday some people will come to accept Mars as being their permanent home.
 Bradbury attributed the attraction of readers to his book because the story is a myth or fable rather than science fiction.
-He said "... even the most deeply rooted physicists at Cal-Tech accept breathing the fraudulent oxygen atmosphere I have loosed on Mars.
+He said "... even the most deeply rooted physicists at Caltech accept breathing the fraudulent oxygen atmosphere I have loosed on Mars.
 Science and machines can kill each other off or be replaced.
 Myth, seen in mirrors, incapable of being touched, stays on.
 If it is not immortal, it almost seems such."